Design System

 Documentation

-We created comprehensive guidelines to standardize layout grids, spacing rules, and component behaviors.
-These specifications ensure design and development consistency across the entire product
+We created comprehensive guidelines to standardize layout grids, spacing rules, and component behaviors

 input field